dylan-lang/dylan-programming-book/source/reuse.rst

 implicit generic-function definition.
 However, implicit generic-function definitions are *sealed*, and, for a protocol, we need an *open* generic function, because we intend clients to add methods to it.
-The exact implications of this declaration are discussed in ` <perform.htm#66157>`_, *Performance and Flexibility*.)
+The exact implications of this declaration are discussed in :doc:`perform`.)
 The designer of the ``say`` protocol still has to choose whether to require each type to define its own ``say`` method, or to provide a universal default.
 In this case, we choose not to provide a default, so that an error will be signaled if ``say`` is called on a type that does not either provide or inherit a ``say`` method.